 When you hold the Sapphire Reserve, you’ll get 1.5 cents per point of value for your Ultimate Rewards.

 Compare that to the 1.25 cents per point you get with the Chase Sapphire Preferred and the 1.0 cents per point you get with the Chase Freedom cards.
+Or compare it with other major banks like Citi and Amex where you may only get one cent per point on travel portal redemptions (there are some exceptions).

 It might not sound like a lot but getting 1.5 cents per point through the portal can make it a lot easier to travel for free, since you don’t have to worry about things like black-out dates and award inventory.

 I recently used the Chase travel portal to book a suite at the beautiful St. Pancras Renaissance Hotel London, which was well worth it.
 If I used my Marriott points, I would not have been able to cover the suite with points, so the travel portal opened up better travel possibilities.
+What I like best is that you can still sometimes get elite benefits, even when booking through the portal.

 4. $300 travel credit